brabster/beam-scala-types-example/README.md

 - [AccessLog.scala](src/main/scala/works/tempered/examples/AccessLog.scala) - a case class and parse function for access log lines.
 - [TypesExamplePipeline.scala](src/main/scala/works/tempered/examples/TypesExamplePipeline.scala) - a short pipeline to calculate counts of accesses
+- [TypesExamplePipelineTest.scala](src/test/scala/works/tempered/examples/TypesExamplePipelineTest.scala) - a test for the pipeline

 Use your IDE's support to show the type signature at different points in the pipeline.